 Mwesiga's only worry now is that she will run out of free medication provided by the government before her depression ends.
 It happens often, he says.

 Koss, the American woman with PPD, went on to get a master's degree and a license as a mental health practitioner.
-She counsels women about PPD and is active with a support group, Postpartum Support International.
+She counsels women about PPD and is active with the support group Postpartum Support International.

-She thinks the stigma against PPD in the U.S. is lessening.
-"I now feel comfortable talking about it," she says.
+She thinks the stigma against PPD in the U.S. is lessening in part because celebrities such as Brooke Shields have gone public about their own PPD.
+"I now feel comfortable talking about it," Koss says.
 "There's not as much shame."

 Reporter Joanne Silberner traveled to Uganda as part of a Rosalynn Carter Fellowship for Mental Health Journalism.